lley154/hyperledger-aries-open-api-demo/README.md

 ```
 Copy the entire block of the invitation object, from the curly brackets {}, excluding the trailing comma.

-To receive the invitation by Alice, go the Alice's API http://localhost:8031 and find the ```/out-of-band/eceive-invitation endpoint.
+To receive the invitation by Alice, go the Alice's API http://localhost:8031 and find the ```/out-of-band/receive-invitation``` endpoint.

 Replace the pre-populated text with the invitation object from Faber.

 Next, we need Alice to accept the invitation.
-Looking at the log out for Alice, we can see the ```contection_id``.
+Looking at the log out for Alice, we can see the ```contection_id```.

-In Alice's API, find the ```/connections/{conn_id}/accept-invitation``` endpoint, and use the connection_id found int Alice's log output.
+In Alice's API, find the ```/didexchange/{conn_id}/accept-invitation``` endpoint, and use the connection_id found int Alice's log output.

 If you look at the log output for Faber, you should also see the connection state has changed to connected.
-Please note that the connection id will be different betwee Alice and Faber, but has the same XXX.
+Please note that the connection id will be different betwee Alice and Faber, but has the same ```invitation_msg_id```.

+Go back to Faber's API http://localhost:8021 and find the ```/didexchange/{conn_id}/accept-invitation``` endpoint, and use the ```connection_id``` found int Fabers's log output.